Xining: Ethnic diversity

 There are about 37 nationalities living here, though only the Han, Hui, Monguor/Tu and Tibetans are numerically significant.
 Local traditions and customs are influenced by the Tibetans, Monguor, Muslims and Han.
-On 2010 Census numbers, Han Chinese represent 74.04 percent of the total population of Xining, while Hui (16.26 percent), Tibetan (5.51 percent) and Tu (2.6 percent) are the main minority groups in the city.
+In the 2010 Census numbers, Han Chinese represent 74.04 percent of the total population of Xining, while Hui (16.26 percent), Tibetan (5.51 percent) and Tu (2.6 percent) are the main minority groups in the city.

 Religion

 Located in the southwest part of Xining City, the Kumbum Monastery or Ta'er Monastery is one of six famous monasteries in the Gelug (also called Yellow Hat Sect) of Tibetan Buddhism and has hundreds of monks.

 Having a history of over 600 years, the Dongguan Mosque, located in the Xining City Zone, is one of the most famous mosques in the northwest region of China.
 It has splendid and diversiform towers, walls and halls in the mosque.

 Another unique religious structure is the Beishan Si (North Mountain Temple), a Taoist facility.

 There are more than 300 Christian meeting points in Xining.

 The Catholic minority is pastorally served by the (pre-diocesan) Apostolic Prefecture of Xining.